gateio/gateapi-go/docs/SpotApi.md

 > Order AmendOrder(ctx, orderId, orderPatch, optional)

-Amend an order
+Amend an order.

 Modify orders in spot, unified account and isolated margin account by default.
 Currently both request body and query support currency_pair and account parameters, but request body has higher priority.  currency_pair must be filled in one of the request body or query parameters.
 About rate limit: Order modification and order creation share the same rate limit rules.
 About matching priority: Only reducing the quantity does not affect the matching priority.
 Modifying the price or increasing the quantity will adjust the priority to the end of the new price level.
-Note: Modifying the quantity to be less than the filled quantity will trigger a cancellation operation.Modify orders in spot, unified account and isolated margin account by default.
+Note: Modifying the quantity to be less than the filled quantity will trigger a cancellation and isolated margin account by default.
 Currently both request body and query support currency_pair and account parameters, but request body has higher priority.  currency_pair must be filled in one of the request body or query parameters.
 About rate limit: Order modification and order creation share the same rate limit rules.
 About matching priority: Only reducing the quantity does not affect the matching priority.
 Modifying the price or increasing the quantity will adjust the priority to the end of the new price level.
 Note: Modifying the quantity to be less than the filled quantity will trigger a cancellation operation.

 ### Required Parameters